klover-rs/kurumi-bot/README.md

 ```SQL
 CREATE DATABASE my_bot
 ```
+after you have done this, dont forget to update your **Secrets.toml**

 you can do this in the query tool by using the following query
 ```SQL
 ALTER USER postgres PASSWORD 'your_password';